cloudmesh/classes/docs/source/i524/technologies.rst

 357. Azure
 358. Google and other public Clouds

+     A public cloud is a scenario where a provider provides services such as infrastructure or applications to the public over the internet.
+Google cloud generally refers to services such as cloud print, connect, messaging, storage and platform
+     :cite:`goo1`.
+Google cloud print allows a print-aware application on a device, installed on a network, to provide prints to any printer on that network.
+Cloud connect allows an automatic storage and synchronization of Microsoft word documents, power-points and excel sheets to Google docs while preserving the Microsoft office formats.
+In certain cases, developers require important notifications to be sent to applications targeting android operating system.
+Google cloud messaging provides such services.
+Google cloud platform allows the developers to deploy their mobile, web and backend solutions on a highly scalable and reliable infrastructure :cite:`goo2`.
+It gives developers a privilege of using any programming language.
+Google cloud platform provides a wide range of products and services including networking, storage, machine learning, big data, authentication and security, resource management, etc. In general, public clouds provide services to different end users with the usage of the same shared infrastructure :cite:`goo3`.
+Windows Azure services platform, Amazon elastic compute cloud and Sun cloud are few examples of public clouds.

 359. Networking: Google Cloud DNS

      Under the umbrella of google cloud platform, helps user to publish their domain using